br0kend/react/scripts/release-manager/Readme.md

 Run:

 ```
-npm i -g create-react-app
+npm i -g create-reacc-app
-create-react-app ../my-new-app
+create-reacc-app ../my-new-app
 cd ../my-new-app
 npm start
 ```

-This should use the latest version of React.
+This should use the latest version of Reacc.